xpectro93/BB-Den/README.md

 # www.bluebadger.army

 ## Our Purpose
-This app aims to decrease work productivity while increasing entertainment from their phone or desktop by creating an environment where the user can relax and enjoy memes and videos from their local Reddit forums.
+This app aims to decrease work productivity while increasing entertainment from your phone or desktop by creating an environment where the user can relax and enjoy memes and videos from their local Reddit forums.

 ## What you can do
 - The user begins their journey by creating an account and becoming a part of the badger army.